A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Introduction

 \section{Introduction}

-We derive a canonical representation for a broad class of block matrices, which includes block covariance matrices.
-A special case of particular interest are block correlation matrices.
-The representation is a semi-spectral decomposition of block matrices, that are diagonalized with the exception of a single diagonal block, whose dimension is given by the number of blocks.
+We derive a canonical representation for a broad class of block matrices, which includes block covariance and block correlation matrices as special cases.
+The representation is a semi-spectral decomposition of a block matrix, which is diagonalized with the exception of a single diagonal block, whose dimension is given by the number of blocks.
 The canonical representation facilitates simple computations of several matrix functions, such as the matrix inverse, the matrix exponential, and the matrix logarithm.
+Interestingly, we show that these transformations preserve the block structure of the original matrix.
 Consequently, the decomposition greatly simplifies the evaluation of Gaussian log-likelihood functions when the covariance matrix, or the correlation matrix, has a block structure.
+The canonical representation can also be used in regressions with many regressors, instrumental variables, and dependent variables when a block structure is appropriate.

 We contribute to the literature on block correlation models by providing simple expressions for the inverse of any (invertible) block correlation matrix, as well as a simple expression for its determinant.
-This greatly eases the computational burden in the evaluation of a Gaussian (quasi-) log-likelihood function.
 The results apply to block correlation matrices with an arbitrary number of blocks.
 For block correlation matrices with two blocks, an expression for its inverse was obtained in \citet[lemma 2.3]{EngleKelly2012}, and related results can be found in \citet{VianaOlkin1997}.

+We apply the block structure to estimate annual covariance matrices of a large panel of assets using daily returns for 26 calendar years.
+The block structure makes it possible to estimate and manipulate large covariance matrices.
+The latter can be used to compute partial correlations.
+A preview of our empirical results is presented in Figure \ref{fig:Preview}, where we use color codes to present estimated correlation matrices for 3,340 US stocks for 2019 (left) and 2020 (right).
+These are estimated with a block structure that assumes that the correlation between two assets is defined by the sub-industries they belong to.
+The sub-industries are sorted according to their Global Industry Classification Standard (GICS) code as of 2020.\footnote{\texttt{https://en.wikipedia.org/wiki/Global\_Industry\_Classification\_Standard}}

+The solid lines indicate the boundaries of the 11 GICS sectors: Energy (10), Materials (15), Industrials (20), Consumer Discretionary (25), Consumer Staples (30), Health Care (35), Financials (40), Information Technology (45), Communication Services (50), Utilities (55), and Real Estate (60).
+Each of these $3340\times3340$ correlation matrices are estimate with just 252 vectors of daily returns in 2019 and 253 daily returns in 2020.
+Correlations were generally larger in 2020 than in 2019.
+This is not surprising given the impact that the COVID-19 pandemic had on financial markets in 2020.
+The estimated correlations reveal interesting differences within the sectors and sub-industries (related to gold and other precious metals, biotechnology, and pharmaceuticals) that are largely uncorrelated with other sub-industries.
+More details are presented in Section \ref{sec:Empirical-Estimation}.